-CHAPTER 1: G etting started as a member 5 SECTION 1 Introduction 6 SECTION 2 What makes you eligible to be a plan member?
-7 SECTION 3 Important membership materials you will receive 8 SECTION 4 Your monthly costs for Care N' Care Classic (HMO) 9 SECTION 5 More information about your monthly premium 12 SECTION 6 Keeping your plan membership record up to date 14 SECTION 7 How other insurance works with our plan 15 CHAPTER 2: In nportant phone numbers and resources 17 SECTION 1 Care N' Care Classic (HMO) contacts (how to contact us, including how to reach Custo Experience Team) SECTION 2 Medicare (how to get help and information directly from the Federal Medicare program )25 SECTION 3 State Health Insurance Assistance Program (free help, information, and answers to your questions about Medicare) SECTION 4 Quality Improvement Organization 27 SECTION 5 Social Security 28 SECTION 6 Medicaid 29 SECTION 7 Information about programs to help people pay for their prescription drugs 29 SECTION 8 How to contact the Railroad Retirement Board 32 SECTION 9 Do you have "group insurance" or other health insurance from an employer?
-33 CHAPTER 3: U Ising the plan for your medical services 34 SECTION 1 Things to know about getting your medical care as a member of our plan 35 SECTION 2 Use providers in the plan's network to get your medical care 36 SECTION 3 How to get services when you have an emergency or urgent need for care or during a dis SECTION 4 What if you are billed directly for the full cost of your services?
-41 SECTION 5 How are your medical services covered when you are in a "clinical research study"?
-41 SECTION 6 Rules for getting care in a "religious non-medical health care institution" 43 SECTION 7 Rules for ownership of durable medical equipment 44
+CHAPTER 1: G Setting started as a member .
+5 SECTION 1 Introduction .
+6 SECTION 2 What makes you eligible to be a plan member? .
+7 SECTION 3 Important membership materials you will receive .
+8 SECTION 4 Your monthly costs for Care N' Care Classic (HMO) .
+9 SECTION 5 More information about your monthly premium 12 SECTION 6 Keeping your plan membership record up to date 14 SECTION 7 How other insurance works with our plan 15 CHAPTER 2: II nportant phone numbers and resources 17 SECTION 1 Care N' Care Classic (HMO) contacts (how to contact us, including how to reach Custome Experience Team) SECTION 2 Medicare (how to get help and information directly from the Federal Medicare program)2 24 SECTION 3 State Health Insurance Assistance Program (free help, information, and answers to your questions about Medicare) 25 SECTION 4 Quality Improvement Organization 26 SECTION 5 Social Security 27 SECTION 6 Medicaid 28 SECTION 7 Information about programs to help people pay for their prescription drugs 28 SECTION 8 How to contact the Railroad Retirement Board 31 SECTION 9 Do you have group insurance or other health insurance from an employer?
+31 CHAPTER 3: U Ising the plan for your medical services 33 SECTION 1 Things to know about getting your medical care as a member of our plan 34 SECTION 2 Use providers in the plan's network to get your medical care 35 SECTION 3 How to get services when you have an emergency or urgent need for care or during a disast SECTION 4 What if you are billed directly for the full cost of your services?
+40 SECTION 5 How are your medical services covered when you are in a clinical research study?
+41 SECTION 6 Rules for getting care in a religious non-medical health care institution 42 SECTION 7 Rules for ownership of durable medical equipment 43